TedTschopp/tedt.org/_posts/Drafts/2023-07-22-The-Right-Set-of-Skills.md

 John Manly's mastery of Animal Handling is not just a professional requirement but a moral commitment to the well-being of the animals under his care.
 Whether he's training a young colt or calming a spooked mare, his skill in Animal Handling is rooted in a deep understanding of animal psychology and needs.
 This makes him not only effective in his role but also beloved by the animals he tends to, showcasing the profound impact that skilled animal handling can have.

+##### Animal Handling Archetypes

+- **The Beast Whisperer:** This archetype possesses an innate connection with animals, understanding their behaviors and emotions.
+They can calm even the most agitated creatures and establish bonds with wild beasts.
+- **The Equestrian Expert:** Specializing in the handling of mounts, the Equestrian Expert can control and maneuver horses, camels, or other riding animals with precision, even during challenging maneuvers.
+- **The Falconer:** Focusing on the art of falconry and bird handling, the Falconer can train and communicate with birds of prey, using them for hunting or aerial reconnaissance.
+- **The Zookeeper:** Skilled in caring for a variety of animals in captivity, the Zookeeper can ensure the well-being of animals in zoos, sanctuaries, or menageries, as well as handle emergencies involving these creatures.
+- **The Veterinary Healer:** Known for their ability to provide medical care to animals, the Veterinary Healer can diagnose and treat injuries or illnesses in domesticated and wild creatures, saving lives and mending wounds.
+- **The Animal Trainer:** This version of the Beast Whisperer specializes in training animals for specific tasks, such as obedience, performing tricks, or assisting in various roles, such as search and rescue.
+- **The Cavalry Officer:** Focusing on military and mounted combat, the Cavalry Officer can lead mounted troops into battle, coordinate cavalry charges, and maintain discipline among riders and their steeds.
+- **The Avian Specialist:** Known for their expertise in avian behavior and training, the Avian Specialist can handle various species of birds, from eagles to parrots, and use them for diverse purposes.
+- **The Wildlife Conservationist:** This archetype specializes in preserving and protecting wildlife and their habitats, advocating for conservation efforts, and rescuing endangered or injured animals.
+- **The Pet Trainer:** Focusing on training and behavior modification for domesticated pets, the Pet Trainer can teach dogs, cats, and other companion animals to obey commands, behave appropriately, and overcome behavioral issues.
+- **The Mounted Scout:** Known for their ability to navigate challenging terrains on horseback, the Mounted Scout can serve as a valuable asset for reconnaissance and exploration missions.
+- **The Falconry Champion:** Specializing in competitive falconry, the Falconry Champion can participate in tournaments and contests, showcasing their mastery of bird handling and hunting with raptors.
+- **The Animal Communicator:** This version of the Beast Whisperer can communicate with animals on a deeper level, understanding their intentions and emotions more profoundly, and even conveying messages to them.
+- **The Exotic Animal Trainer:** Skilled in working with exotic and dangerous animals, the Exotic Animal Trainer can handle creatures like big cats, reptiles, or venomous snakes, maintaining safety and control.
+- **The Wildlife Biologist:** Focusing on scientific study and research, the Wildlife Biologist can observe and document animal behavior in their natural habitats, contributing to our understanding of the animal kingdom.

 ##### Specializations for the Animal Handling Skill

-1. Calming Agitated Animals: Skillfully calming down domesticated or wild animals in stressful situations.
+1. **Calming Agitated Animals:** Skillfully calming down domesticated or wild animals in stressful situations.
-2. Mount Training: Training and handling mounts to respond to commands and remain composed in various scenarios.
+2. **Mount Training:** Training and handling mounts to respond to commands and remain composed in various scenarios.
-3. Veterinary Expertise: Knowledge and ability to diagnose and treat common animal ailments and injuries.
+3. **Veterinary Expertise:** Knowledge and ability to diagnose and treat common animal ailments and injuries.
-4. Animal Communication: Understanding and interpreting animal behaviors and vocalizations.
+4. **Animal Communication:** Understanding and interpreting animal behaviors and vocalizations.
-5. Animal Training: Training animals to perform specific tasks or tricks through positive reinforcement.
+5. **Animal Training:** Training animals to perform specific tasks or tricks through positive reinforcement.
-6. Herding: Managing and directing groups of animals to move in a specific direction or formation.
+6. **Herding:** Managing and directing groups of animals to move in a specific direction or formation.
-7. Falconry: Training and handling birds of prey for hunting or other purposes.
+7. **Falconry:** Training and handling birds of prey for hunting or other purposes.
-8. Marine Animal Handling: Interacting with and managing marine animals in aquatic environments.
+8. **Marine Animal Handling:** Interacting with and managing marine animals in aquatic environments.
-9. Horse Whispering: Using subtle cues and body language to communicate with and train horses.
+9. **Horse Whispering:** Using subtle cues and body language to communicate with and train horses.
-10. Zookeeping: Managing and caring for a variety of animals in a zoo or wildlife sanctuary.
+10. **Zookeeping:** Managing and caring for a variety of animals in a zoo or wildlife sanctuary.
-11. Wildlife Rehabilitation: Caring for injured or orphaned wild animals with the goal of releasing them back into the wild.
+11. **Wildlife Rehabilitation:** Caring for injured or orphaned wild animals with the goal of releasing them back into the wild.
-12. Animal Rescue: Safely rescuing and handling animals in hazardous or challenging situations.
+12. **Animal Rescue:** Safely rescuing and handling animals in hazardous or challenging situations.
-13. Canine Training: Training and handling dogs for various tasks, such as search and rescue or police work.
+13. **Canine Training:** Training and handling dogs for various tasks, such as search and rescue or police work.
-14. Feline Handling: Handling and caring for domestic and wild felines, including big cats.
+14. **Feline Handling:** Handling and caring for domestic and wild felines, including big cats.
-15. Exotic Pet Handling: Handling and caring for non-traditional or exotic pets.
+15. **Exotic Pet Handling:** Handling and caring for non-traditional or exotic pets.
-16. Aquatic Animal Training: Training and handling aquatic animals, such as dolphins or sea lions, for entertainment or research purposes.
+16. **Aquatic Animal Training:** Training and handling aquatic animals, such as dolphins or sea lions, for entertainment or research purposes.
-17. Emotional Support Animal Training: Training animals to provide emotional support and assistance to individuals with disabilities or mental health conditions.
+17. **Emotional Support Animal Training:** Training animals to provide emotional support and assistance to individuals with disabilities or mental health conditions.
-18. Circus Animal Training: Training and handling animals for circus performances and acts.
+18. **Circus Animal Training:** Training and handling animals for circus performances and acts.
-19. Animal-Assisted Therapy: Using animals as part of therapeutic interventions to improve physical or emotional well-being.
+19. **Animal-Assisted Therapy:** Using animals as part of therapeutic interventions to improve physical or emotional well-being.
-20. Wildlife Conservation: Participating in conservation efforts to protect and preserve wildlife and their habitats.
+20. **Wildlife Conservation:** Participating in conservation efforts to protect and preserve wildlife and their habitats.

 ##### Table with Animal Handling skill specializations and difficulty levels